koustubhmoharir/ai/_posts/2021-09-20-nlp-imagenet-moment.md

 ---

 >
-Word2vec[4] found adoption ...
+Word2vec found adoption ...
 Since then, the standard way of conducting NLP projects has largely remained unchanged: word embeddings pretrained on large amounts of unlabeled data ... are used to initialize the first layer of a neural network, the rest of which is then trained on data of a particular task.
 On most tasks with limited amounts of training data, this led to a boost of two to three percentage points. ... they have a major limitation: they only incorporate previous knowledge in the first layer of the model --- the rest of the network still needs to be trained from scratch.

+Improving performance by 2 to 3 percentage points doesn't seem like an advance at all.
+It seems like benchmark chasing.

 >
 Word2vec and related methods are shallow approaches ... they will be helpful for many tasks, but they fail to capture higher-level information.
 A model initialized with word embeddings needs to learn from scratch not only to disambiguate words, but also to derive meaning from a sequence of words.
 This is the core aspect of language understanding, and it requires modeling complex language phenomena such as compositionality, polysemy, anaphora, long-term dependencies, agreement, negation, and many more.
 It should thus come as no surprise that NLP models initialized with these shallow representations still require a huge number of examples to achieve good performance.